ltriant/chip8z/README.md

 > Kill the C version, and let the Zig version be born

--- Aemon Targaryen (probably)
+— Aemon Targaryen (probably)

 # chip8z

-A CHIP-8 emulator, written in Zig, as a direct port from [my C version](https://github.com/ltriant/chip8).
+A CHIP-8 emulator, written in Zig, as a direct port from [my old C version](https://github.com/ltriant/chip8).

 I'm also using this as a place to try out Zig-isms.